biostar-dev/g-sdk/docs/_apis/finger.md

 : With more secure levels, False Acceptance Ratio(FAR) would get lower.
 However, False Rejection Ratio(FRR) would become higher.
 To understand what this level means, refer to [the article](https://support.supremainc.com/en/support/solutions/articles/24000005895--general-about-far-and-frr-rates).

 [fastMode](#FastMode)
-: With more faster modes, the matching speed would get faster with slight degradation of the authentication performance.
-For most cases, the __AUTOMATIC__ would be the best comprommise between speed and accuracy.
+: With faster modes, the matching speed would get faster with slight degradation of the authentication performance.
+For most cases, the __AUTOMATIC__ would be the best compromise between speed and accuracy.

 [sensitivity](#Sensitivity)
 : You can tune the sensitivity of the fingerprint sensor.
 The default is __HIGHEST_SENSITIVE__.